Herman Schaepman: Life

 Herman’s father was major Theodoor Eduard Johannes Schaepman.

 Schaepman went to primary school in Tubbergen.
 He made his studies in the college of Oldenzaal and went to the seminaries of Culemborg and Rijsenburg, was ordained as a Catholic priest at Utrecht in 1867, and obtained the degree of Doctor of Divinity in 1869 at Rome.
 He was immediately able to use his education as secretary to bishop of Haarlem at the Vatican Council of 1869-1870.
 He also functioned as a kind of quartermaster for the Dutch bishops and had a spot in the front row during the entire council.
 In 1869 his collected poems were published, he was only 25.
 In 1870, he was professor of church history at the seminary of Rijsenburg.
-At the same time he became a collaborator on De Tijd, and in 1871, in conjunction with Dr. W. J. F. Nuyens, he founded the periodical De Wachter (from 1874–83, Onze Wachter).
+At the same time he became a collaborator on De Tijd, and in 1871, in conjunction with W. J. F. Nuyens, he founded the periodical De Wachter (from 1874–83, Onze Wachter).
 Because of his title as doctor, and the rarity of higher education among Dutch Catholics at that time, he become he became known as “the Doctor” among them.
 He was very clerical and supportive of the office of pope, sometimes extreme, and supported the dogma of infallibility introduced at the First Vatican Council.